 Curriculum this half term

 In English, we will continue to concentrate on Read, Write, Inc (RWI) Phonics.
 We will focus on the sounds from Set 1, 2 and 3 which include split digraphs (chatty friends) as well as looking at the words on our Superhero Spellings list.
 Alongside our Superhero Spellings we will also be looking at the Year 1 common exception words and high frequency words.
-We will also be looking at some new sounds this half term (ue, au, ie, oe, ey, wh, ph and ea bread for breakfast).
+Now we have finished all our sounds we are beginning to concentrate on spelling patterns.
+We will also be looking at various spelling rules such as if a word sounds like it ends in a 'v' it normally has an e on the end or if a word sounds like it ends in the 'ee' sound then it could end in a 'y'.
+To continue to get us ready for our special phonics 'game' week we will be playing games and having a closer look at alien words.

 As always, in our Friday 'Big Write' we will be emphasising the use of capital letters, full stops, finger spaces, using our phonics and spelling knowledge and joining sentences with conjunctions such as 'and', 'because', 'so', 'but'.
 We will also be concentrating on question marks, exclamation marks, adjectives and maintaining tense.

 There are links at the bottom of the page to any English support I think could be helpful.
 If you require any more information/support please do not hesitate to ask a member of the Year One Team.